 We are committed to the ongoing development of staff.
 Our SENCo has previously undertaken the National Award for Special Educational Needs Co-ordination (postgraduate course).
-A number of our LSAs have achieved their NVQ Level 3 this year and one LSA a NVQ Level 4.
-A member of staff in the inclusion Team has achieved an Advanced Diploma in SEND this year.
+A number of our LSAs have achieved their NVQ Level 3 and NVQ Level 4.
+A member of staff in the inclusion Team has achieved an Advanced Diploma in SEND.